 With 65 percent of U.S. households owning their own homes at a given point in time and a higher percentage owning a house at some point during their lifetimes, the tax treatment of owner-occupied housing is one aspect of the tax code that affects many people's daily lives.
+It is not surprising that it is well studied in many aspects.
 The mortgage interest and property tax deductions, in conjunction with the non-taxation of imputed rent, reduce the cost of owner-occupied housing relative to other investments [Hendershott and Slemrod (1983), Poterba (1984)], encourage home ownership and higher housing consumption [Rosen (1979), King (1980), Henderson and Ioannides (1989)], and perhaps even lead to overinvestment in the asset class [Mills (1987), Feldstein (1987)].
 The subsidy may raise house prices [Capozza, Green, and Hendershott (1996), Bruce and Holtz-Eakin (1998), Sinai (1998)] and encourage suburbanization [Gyourko and Voith (2000)].
 The tax treatment of owner-occupied housing also favors high-income people or those who own expensive houses [Poterba (1992)], and its potentially substantial contribution to families' net worth has proven to be a political sticking point to eliminating it in any flat tax proposal.